Frequently Asked Questions

 Yes, but if they are noisy you must step outside with them, as the children have worked hard to practice and then perform the assembly, and to not hear their words because of a noisy toddler is not fair.

 What other performances are there?

 At Christmas we have performances from all year groups.
-Years R, 1 and 2 perform a nativity, Years 3 and 4 perform a Christmas concert and Years 5 and 6 do a Christmas performance.
+Years R, 1 and 2 perform a nativity, Years 3 and 4 perform a Carol Service and Years 5 and 6 do a Christmas performance.
 Year 6 finish off their time here with a celebratory show in the summer, and the school celebrates Easter with a Passion Play at the end of the Spring Term.

 Why has my child won a Headteacher award?

 Teachers and other members of staff nominate children for these awards and the citations can be seen in the folder in the entrance hall if you want to take a look.
 Your child will have been handed the citation when receiving the award.